megaease/easeprobe/README.md

 ## 3. Configuration

-EaseProbe can be configured by supplying a yaml file or URL to fetch configuration settings from.
+EaseProbe can be configured by supplying a YAML file or URL to fetch configuration settings from.

-By default EaseProbe will look for its `config.yaml` on the current folder, this can be changed by supplying the `-f` parameter.
+By default EaseProbe will look for its `config.yaml` on the current folder.
+This behavior can be changed by supplying the `-f` parameter.

 ```shell
 easeprobe -f path/to/config.yaml